 - For a moment, stop and think before you act;

-- Furniture such as cabinets, bookcases, drawers must be fixed to the wall or ceiling;
+- Furniture such as cabinets, shelves, drawers must be fixed to the wall or ceiling;

 - Teach family members to turn off electricity, gas and water;

-- Look for the best way to get out of the danger situation;
+- Look for the best way out of the dangerous situation;

 - Have a portable radio with charged batteries on hand;